 Taking care of the kids

 There are three tiers of NPB players.
-The lowest are on developmental or “ikusei” contracts.
+The lowest tier is comprised of players on non-roster developmental or “ikusei” contracts.
 These have a minimum salary of 2.4 million yen ($21,000) a year, cannot be activated to play in first-team Pacific and Central league games but can play in official minor league games in the Eastern and Western leagues.
 These players do not count against each team’s 70-man organizational roster.

-They can, however, be signed to a uniform NPB contract with a 4.4 million yen ($40,000) minimum salary, where they can be activated to the first team, but do count against the 70-man roster, and can only be reserved as developmental players for three years.
+They can, however, be signed to a uniform NPB contract with a 4.4 million yen ($40,000) minimum salary, where they can be activated to the first team, but do count against the 70-man roster.
+Teams can only reserve players on developmental contracts for three years.

 Each team can also have up to 29 players on its first team active roster – although only 25 are game usable on any given day.
 These players’ salary – if under 14.3 million yen ($128,000) are raised to that amount every day they are on the active roster.
 In 2020, that goes up to 16 million yen ($144,000).

 In addition to living wages, young players have access to room and board at team dormitories, weight rooms and training facilities.